FEES AND DEPOSITS

-My daily rate, for any and all types of writing, is £500 which may be subject to 20% VAT.
-The fee covers the preparation and submission of the first draft of copy and a second draft incorporating feedback on the first draft.
-Additional fees may apply if the changes to the first draft are of a fundamental nature, or if the scope of the brief broadens.
+The initial fee covers the preparation and submission of the first draft of copy and a second draft incorporating feedback on the first draft.
+Additional costs may apply if the changes to the first draft are of a fundamental nature, or if the scope of the brief broadens.

 An estimate or a quote?

-I can’t always be sure at the start of a project exactly how much work is involved.
+Estimate: I can’t always be sure at the start of a project exactly how much work is involved.
 In that circumstance, I’ll make an informed guess of the time it's going to take and provide an estimate of what the cost will be.
-The final cost may be higher, or indeed lower, than my estimate: it all depends on the number of hours I spend on your job.
-A quote is quite different to an estimate.
-When I provide a quotation, I’ll be working on a fixed-price basis.
-In other words, the quoted cost will be the price you’ll pay — providing the brief doesn’t change...
+The final cost may be higher, or indeed lower, than my estimate: it all depends on the amount of time I spend on your job.

-Is how I write it, how you want it written?
+Is how I write it, the way you want it written?

 I don't want to convey the wrong impression about your business or your brand.
-So if you have a tone of voice, a vocabulary or a style that you want me to follow, please let me know.
+So if you have a tone of voice, a vocabulary or a style of writing that you want me to follow, please tell me.
 Otherwise, I’ll consider I have a free hand.

 Limitations of use

 Unless agreed otherwise, please do not use my copy for any other purpose other than the purpose intended.
-If for example, you commission me to write a brochure or a website then my words can be used in one or the other, but not in both.
+If for example, you commission me to write a website or a brochure, then my words can be used in one or the other, but not in both.

-If you think my first draft falls wide of the mark, please call me so we can discuss what to do next.
-There are two options: 1) I can either do a rewrite at my expense, or 2) we can terminate the contract with no payment whatsoever being due.
-(Advance payments will be refunded.)
-When a brief is cancelled, ownership of the words—and the original concepts, ideas and propositions expressed within the text—stays with me.
+If you consider my first draft to be wide of the mark, please call me so we can discuss what to do next.
+In most instances, a conversation sorts out the issues.
+Should you decide to cancel our contract, ownership of the words—and the original concepts, ideas and propositions expressed within the text—stays with me.